 This online program establishes a dynamic and active learning environment led by senior international affairs professionals from the public and private sectors.
 Drawing on ASU’s extensive academic capacity provide students a distinctive edge to succeed in the full spectrum of international affairs professions.

-Students will also benefit from two week-long in-person experiences in Washington D.C. over the course of the program, allowing them direct access to the professionals and institutions involved in U.S. foreign affairs.
+Students will also benefit from a week-long in-person experience in Washington D.C. during the program, allowing them direct access to the professionals and institutions involved in U.S. foreign affairs.

 Graduates of the program will be prepared for this complex international environment through extensive exposure to topics such as foreign policy, national security, international trade, human rights issues, and character-driven leadership.
 The program will utilize the unique expertise of former ambassadors and leading experts to teach the classes as well as to guide students of the program as they either enter or continue in the workforce.